 Which Should You Carry?

 Both — matched to your situation.
+The kits do different jobs, and neither substitutes for the other.
 Keep a boo-boo kit for daily life, and stage trauma capability where severe injury is plausible:

 Gear Is Half the Answer — Training Is the Other Half